 CARES or Coronavirus Aid, Relief and Economic Securities Act funds was signed by the President on March 27, 2020 to provide relief funds to transit agencies with no match requirement to prevent, prepare for, and respond to the COVID-19 pandemic, including replacement of reduced farebox and tax revenues.
-The funds are distributed using the existing FTA transit apportionment formula, with Ventura County's share set at \$71.4 million but not all that money will flow through the VCTC budget.
+The funds are distributed using the existing FTA transit apportionment formula, with Ventura County's share set at \$71.4 million but not all that money flows through the VCTC budget.
 Expenses are eligible starting from January 20, 2020.

-VCTC's budget contains \$1.8 million in CARES funding and \$10.0 million in other FTA funding for a total of \$11,823,077 in FTA revenues.
+VCTC's budget contains \$1.8 million in CARES funding and \$12.7 million in other FTA funding for a total of \$14,585,425 in FTA revenues.